Expert Guide to the Best Wine With Steak Pairings

 According to Forbes, red wine pairs nicely with red meat due to the harmonious combination of red wine tannins and red meat protein.
 The protein and fat in beef binds the tannins and smooths even the driest wines.
 The goal when choosing the best wine with steak is to enhance the flavor and aroma between the two extremes.

 A Note on White Wines

-Don’t write off white wine with steak, however.
+Don’t write off white wine with steak, however; this is still a food and wine pairing that works.
 While reds are usually considered to be the best wines with steak, sommelier Mariette Bolitiski told Eater that the acid in white wine also cuts beautifully through rich, fatty cuts of beef.
 Since whites are generally served best chilled, they provide a great contrast to a hot sizzling steak.

 What Wine Goes Best With Filet Mignon?